 I took a breath and thought of my good friend Alla’s advice: “If it’s really an emergency, don’t call me, call 911.”
 I got through the night.
 There were no emergencies.
 And now I disconnect from everyone every night, all night long.
 I don’t get any notifications until after I’ve meditated for a few minutes in the morning and the coffee’s ready.
 It’s a small way of reclaiming my time and my attention for myself.
 Taste the bliss of airplane mode—it’s sweeter than you think.

 I log into Facebook once a day.
 It’s required that I have had coffee before I do this just in case there’s a photo of an abused puppy at the top of my news feed.
 I time myself so I don’t get lost in scrolling.
 Then I log out.

 Logging out is my secret to success.
-While I was trying to break my addiction, it gave me one extra step to go through so that I had a chance to pause and ask myself why I wanted to log in.
+While I was trying to break my addiction, it gave me one extra step to go through so that I had to pause and ask myself why I wanted to log in.
 Was it because I was stuck in my writing?
 Staring out the window works a lot better.
 Was I bored?
 Websites like Buzzfeed have more predictably funny listicles that aren’t likely to include a live video of a terrorist attack.
 Did I want the news?
-I subscribed to news websites that email me well-written and informative articles.
+I subscribed to news sites that email me well-written and informative articles.
 Was I lonely?
 Real friends are at the other end of a phone call or text.
 Also, being lonely is okay.

 This practice of logging out and pausing before logging back in taught me a lot about myself and what drives my social media addictions.
 I also freed up an unexpected chunk of time in my day, learned better strategies for staying focused, and got more things done.
 Setting up these boundaries can be an incredibly challenging but illuminating practice.
 Be brave!
 Hit airplane mode, log out, and see who you might be away from all your screens.

 Read more on how to stress less with social media.